Corned beef with parsley sauce is so yummy!!

 When the Irish immigrants reached the United States, they brought this day of celebration.

-The first and on record St Patrick’s Day parade was held in 1601, but not in Ireland but in a Spanish colony now St. Augustine, Florida.
+The first and on-record St Patrick’s Day parade was held in 1601, not in Ireland but in a Spanish colony now St. Augustine, Florida.

 More than a century later, Irish soldiers serving in the English military marched on New York City in 1772 to honor the Irish patron saint.